neosensory/neosensory-sdk-for-bluefruit/README.md

 # Neosensory Bluefruit Library

 A library for Arduino projects that allows connecting an Adafruit Bluefruit compatible board to connect via BLE and communicate to a Neosensory Buzz.
-Please note that while the project is licensed under Apache 2.0, usage of the Neosensory API to interface with Neosensory products is still subject to the [Neosensory Developer API License Agreement](https://neosensory.com/legal/dev-terms-service/).
+Please note that while the project is licensed as Apache 2.0, usage of the Neosensory API to interface with Neosensory products is still subject to the [Neosensory Developer API License Agreement](https://neosensory.com/legal/dev-terms-service/).

 ## Installation